acmepjz/meandmyshadow/docs/ScriptAPI.md

 this:onEvent("onToggle")
 ~~~

-* isActivated() / setActivated(bool) -- get/set a boolean indicates if the block is activated
+* isActivated() / setActivated(bool)

+Get/set a boolean indicates if the block is activated.

-  -- the block should be one of TYPE_MOVING_BLOCK, TYPE_MOVING_SHADOW_BLOCK, TYPE_MOVING_SPIKES,
+The block should be one of TYPE_MOVING_BLOCK, TYPE_MOVING_SHADOW_BLOCK, TYPE_MOVING_SPIKES,
 TYPE_CONVEYOR_BELT, TYPE_SHADOW_CONVEYOR_BELT.

-* isAutomatic() / setAutomatic(bool) -- get/set a boolean indicates if the portal is automatic
+* isAutomatic() / setAutomatic(bool)

+Get/set a boolean indicates if the portal is automatic.

-  -- the block should be TYPE_PORTAL
+The block should be TYPE_PORTAL.

-* getBehavior() / setBehavior(str) -- get/set a string (must be "on", "off" or "toggle")
+* getBehavior() / setBehavior(str)

+Get/set a string (must be "on", "off" or "toggle"),
-  representing the behavior of the block -- the block should be TYPE_BUTTON, TYPE_SWITCH
+representing the behavior of the block.

+The block should be TYPE_BUTTON, TYPE_SWITCH.

-* getState() / setState(num) -- get/set a number (must be 0,1,2 or 3)
+* getState() / setState(num)

+Get/set a number (must be 0,1,2 or 3),
-  representing the state of a fragile block -- the block should be TYPE_FRAGILE
+representing the state of a fragile block.

+The block should be TYPE_FRAGILE.

+* isPlayerOn()

-* isPlayerOn() -- get a boolean indicates if the player is on -- only works for TYPE_BUTTON
+Get a boolean indicates if the player is on.

+Currently only works for TYPE_BUTTON.

+* getPathMaxTime()

-* getPathMaxTime() -- get the total time of the path of a moving block
+Get the total time of the path of a moving block.

-* getPathTime() / setPathTime(num) -- get/set the current time of the path of a moving block
+* getPathTime() / setPathTime(num)

+Get/set the current time of the path of a moving block.

-* isLooping() / setLooping(bool) -- get/set the looping property of a moving block
+* isLooping() / setLooping(bool)

+Get/set the looping property of a moving block.

-* getSpeed() / setSpeed(num) -- get/set the speed of a conveyor belt.
-NOTE: 1 Speed = 0.08 block/s = 0.1 pixel/frame
+* getSpeed() / setSpeed(num)

+Get/set the speed of a conveyor belt.

+NOTE: 1 Speed = 0.08 block/s = 0.1 pixel/frame.

+* getAppearance() / setAppearance(str)

+Get/set the custom appearance of a block.

+The `str` is the name of the custom appearance, either `"<blockName>_Scenery"` or name of a scenery block.
+Empty string or nil means the default appearance.

+* getId() / setId(str)

+Get/set the id of a block.

+* getDestination() / setDestination(str)

+Get/set the destination of a portal.

+The block should be TYPE_PORTAL.

+* getMessage() / setMessage(str)

+Get/set the message of a notify block.

+The block should be TYPE_NOTIFICATION_BLOCK.

 The "playershadow" library
 --------------------------